-The efficiency of a boiler is an important part of a purchase evaluation since the annual cost of fuel can easily be 2 to 3 times the installed cost of the equipment.
-Hence, a difference in efficiency and the resultant difference in fuel cost can easily offset the difference of installing the product.
-In many cases, the fuel savings in the first year have exceeded the difference of the installed cost, paying for itself.
-And the savings continue to accrue year-after-year.
+The efficiency of a boiler is important to a purchase evaluation because the annual cost of fuel can be 2-3 times the installed cost of the equipment.
+Hence, a difference in efficiency and the resultant difference in fuel cost can offset the difference of installing the product.
+The fuel savings in the first year have frequently exceeded the difference of the installed cost.
+Therefore, the unit can pay for itself in a year and the savings continue to accrue year-after-year.

-While it is important to consider efficiency in an equipment purchase, it is crucial to understand efficiency so the purchaser can be assured that values are being compared accurately among comparable products.
+It is important to consider efficiency in an equipment purchase.
+Yet, it is crucial to understand efficiency so the purchaser can be assured that values are being compared accurately among comparable products.
 Steam boiler efficiency is complex when all of the elements that effect efficiency are considered and a complete thermodynamic analysis is performed.
 Fortunately, it is not necessary to understand the process in detail, but a basic understanding of the terms can help ensure accuracy when comparing and evaluating efficiency.
 These factors are discussed in the context of the discussion on efficiency terms (below).

 There are several terms used to qualify efficiency when used in the context of an industrial steam boiler.
 These include simple efficiency, boiler efficiency, thermal efficiency, combustion efficiency and fuel-to-steam efficiency.
 The terms simple efficiency and boiler efficiency are essentially meaningless by themselves since they must be qualified in order to understand their significance.